thookham/PeriodSearch/README.md

 > [!NOTE]
 > **Antigravity Hydrated Fork**
 > This repository is a verified hydration of the original legacy codebase.
-It features a significant modernization of the C++ architecture (introducing the `Solver` class) and includes verification scripts (`SCAFFOLD/`) for generating valid input data for testing.
+It features a significant modernization of the C++ architecture (introducing the `Solver` class).

 ---